Rubology/encoded_token/DEVELOPER_GUIDE.md

 ## Coverage

-We use [SimpleCov](https://github.com/simplecov-ruby/simplecov) to ensure test coverage for every line of code.
+We use [SimpleCov](https://github.com/simplecov-ruby/simplecov) to verify test coverage for every line of code.
 Ensure your test coverage is at 100% before submitting a Pull request.